The Day God Spoke Through My Two-Year-Old

 “No, I don’t want to get my hair wet.”
 Again, having to dry my hair sounded like a lot of work…and I wasn’t interested in work.

 Oh my goodness, he was so cute!
-He wore me down and I eventually said, “Sure.
+Eventually, he wore me down and I said, “Sure.
 You can pour water over my head.”

 “You’re a special girl, like Esther.”